-RESPONSIBILITIES: Coordination of field, greenhouse, and laboratory research related to weed management, weed biology, environmental fate of pesticides, and herbicide physiology as related to weed science in rice and other row crops.
-The applicant should be able to coordinate graduate students and train and supervise student employees.
-Duties will include design, establish, maintain, evaluate, and collect and analyze data from rice weed management research studies.
-Equipment operation and maintenance of farm machinery and herbicide application will be necessary.
-The applicant should be familiar with the development and presentation of extension related educational materials and seminars for County Agents and LSU AgCenter Clientele.
-Participation in professional and producer meetings is expected.
-Applicant is encouraged to pursue an advanced degree in Weed Science.
+RESPONSIBILITIES: Coordination of field, greenhouse, and laboratory research related to weed management, weed biology/ecology, and herbicide resistance as related to weed science in row crops.
+The applicant should be able to coordinate graduate students, train, and supervise student employees.
+Duties will include design, establish, maintain, evaluate, and collect and analyze data from weed management research Applicant is encouraged to pursue an advanced degree in Weed Science.

-QUALIFICATION REQUIREMENTS: B.S. or M.S. (preferred) in a plant science related field.
-Course work or experience in Agronomy/Weed Science and a strong background in row crop agriculture are preferred.
-Experience with water-seeded rice weed management in the mid-south is desired.
-Familiarity with the handling pesticides, field plot techniques, and knowledge of rice and row crop production agriculture, demonstration research, weed management, computer applications, and statistical methodology are desirable.
+QUALIFICATION REQUIREMENTS: B.S. or M.S. in a plant science related field.
+Course work or experience in Agronomy/Weed Science and a background in row crop agriculture are preferred.
+Experience with row crop weed management in the mid-south is desired.
+Familiarity with the handling pesticides, field plot techniques, and knowledge of row crop production, demonstration research, and weed management are desirable.

 SALARY AND BENEFITS: Salary will be commensurate with education and experience.
 The LSU AgCenter has an attractive benefits package with a wide variety of benefit options.
 Current benefits offered include retirement, multiple medical insurance options, supplemental insurances (dental, life, long-term disability, accident, vision, long-term care, etc.), Tax Saver Flexible Benefits Plan (saves tax dollars on some child care and medical expenses), university holidays (14 per year, typically includes a week off at Christmas), generous annual (vacation) and sick leave benefits, Employee Assistance Program, and possible educational leave and tuition exemption for coursework at campuses of the LSU System.
 Specific benefits depend on job category, percent effort and length of employment.

-APPLICATION PROCEDURE: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching cover letter along with current resume, transcripts, and three letters of reference.
-Paper, faxed or emailed application materials will not be accepted, except that in lieu of attaching the recommendation letters online, they may be sent directly to:
+APPLICATION PROCEDURE: Must apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching cover letter with resume, transcript, and two letters of recommendation.
+Paper, faxed or e-mailed application materials will not be accepted, except that in lieu of attaching recommendation letters online, they may be sent directly to:

 School of Plant, Environmental, and Soil Sciences